 Day 1: Browns Canyon Rafting

-This journey begins in Buena Vista, where you'll head toward scenic, family-friendly Browns Canyon.
+This journey begins in Buena Vista, where you'll head toward scenic, family-friendly Browns Canyon National Monument.
 Relax for rolling Class II rapids (learn more about the rating system below), taking in skyscraping granite walls and ancient rock formations, and then paddle hard through jarring Class III and IV gauntlets that include the Pinball and Widowmaker rapids.

 Recharge with a catered riverside lunch prepared by your raft guide.
 (Outfitters typically provide meals on overnight trips.
 Check with individual companies for specific meal plans.)
 Continue your trip through the canyon, taking in spectacular views of Colorado’s highest peaks, and finish strong with the infamously drenching Class IV Seidel’s Suckhole.